 If you remember, I love Fourth of July.
 It’s one of my favorite holidays to decorate for.
 Around Memorial Day each year, I take down all of our spring decorations and replace them with patriotic gems.
 A wooden flag above the fireplace.
 Patriotic rosettes on the wall.
 Star button art in the dining room.
 I enjoy all of it.

-This year I wanted to add a new decoration to our collection.
+This year I wanted to add a new DIY Fourth of July decoration to our collection.
 This patriotic star yarn bunting was the perfect one.
 It’s easy to make and a fun project for the whole family to do together.
 It turns out the my kids love wrapping yarn as much as I do.
 And in this time of quarantine, keeping little hands busy has been important.

 The bunting also uses things that you probably already have around the house.
 You can dig out your yarn remnants from past projects to wrap with.
 Try to stick with patriotic colors – red, white, dark blue and light blue.